jasnell/node/doc/api/buffer.markdown

 ## `Buffer.from()`, `Buffer.alloc()`, and `Buffer.allocUnsafe()`

-In prior version of Node.js, `Buffer` instances were created using the `new Buffer()` constructor function, which allocates and initializes the returned `Buffer` differently based on what arguments are provided:
+In versions of Node.js prior to v6, `Buffer` instances were created using the `new Buffer()` constructor function, which allocates and initializes the returned `Buffer` differently based on what arguments are provided: